 Many children learn best outdoors and benefit from the child-led learning available at Forest School.
-Children can use the skills they learn in Forest School when they are learning inside the classroom too.
+Children use the skills they learn in Forest School when they are learning inside the classroom too.

-Forest Schools helps children to:
+Forest Schools will help children to:

 - Have the confidence to try new things.

 - Set goals and feel proud when they achieve them.

 - Learn new words and how to explain things clearly.

 - Learn how to work in a team and to be happy working alone.